Building a Circuit on a Breadboard

 In this case, individual LED’s will only turn on if the corresponding push button is pressed.
 Both lights will only go on if both push buttons are pressed.

 In the upcoming posts in this series, we'll start getting into programming and how to use more components in the kit.
-If you're interested in following along, with the examples exactly how they are in the included Project book, Arduino is currently releasing videos on their YouTube channel.

 If you would like to stay up to date with this Introduction to Arduino series, subscribe below.